 - Preheat oven to 350 and line baking sheet with parchment paper

-- Add Roasted tomatoes to the pasta along with remaining olive oil, butter, basil, and cheese.
-Gently toss to combine until butter and cheese is melted.
+- Add Roasted tomatoes to the pasta along with remaining olive oil, butter, basil, cheese, and lemon juice.
+Gently toss to combine until butter and cheese are melted.

-- Serve in Bowls topped with fresh parmesan, basil, and burrata.
+- Serve in Bowls topped with fresh basil and burrata.